 The Caring Connection is divided into the specific areas, each with a coordinator.
-Any member of our church family may bring a need to the Caring Connection by contacting one of the ministers, Rev. Bob Brown or Rev. Gail Miller, or one of the coordinators, Polly Vanasse or Cynthia LaMothe.
+Any member of our church family may bring a need to the Caring Connection by contacting one of the ministers or one of the coordinators, Polly Vanasse or Cynthia LaMothe.

 Prayer Shawl Ministry

 Called “lovable hugs” soft, comforting shawls are lovingly created and given to those who are ill or going through a time of crisis.
 Yarn and instructions are available for those who would like to work this appreciated project.
-Please contact Susan Kluge for more information.
+Please contact the church office for more information.

 Meals For Those in Need